JTacoCSharpie/UpgradePlus/README.md

 ## Improvements
 * Items remember favorites
 Itemslot.Context swapped from `BankItem` to `InventoryItem`
 * Right click the reforge button to buy max upgrades
 * Preview the cost to reach cap

+## Planned
+* Better Blacksmith sprite

 ## Known Bugs
 * Calamity wipes the levels from gear when reforging from the goblin tinkerer
 Goblin tinkerer will refund items at standard rates when calamity is enabled to compensate
-* A Weapon's upgraded crit chance isn't applied to their projectiles, but *is* factored into crit rollover
+* Pojectiles don't crit more from the crit chance given by upgrading, crit rollover still works as intended
+* The upgrade slot shows a ¹ in the corner because it's an inventory slot internally

 ## Credits
 https://github.com/Levi2229/UpgradeEquipment